CrackerakiUA/Competition/README.md

 # Comptetition Setup
 You should Fork the repo and work completely on that fork.<br>
 You can modify any file, modify structure, can delete any file and use any framework for the client side.<br>
 You can't remove server side rending swig, which is used inside the app.js, in fact you probably don't need to touch it as it's working.
-Don't create subfolders inside of css html img folders, but you can create any folder inside the root folder and inside of the website you can load it as: /pub/FOLDERNAME/FILENAME
+Don't create subfolders inside of css html img folders, but you can create any folder inside the root folder and inside of the website you can load it as: /pub/FOLDERNAME/FILENAME<br>
+In this readme file, please write your email.

 # Get Started
 To start you have to install node.js, which you can [find here](https://nodejs.org/en/)<br>